chalupa-muntinlupa/kherimoya/README.md

     <li>Kherimoya endstone plugin, that can do things like tell the status of the server and communicate with Kherimoya
     <li>Move to python instead of shell
     <li>Better scripts, ones that do not rely on a project path declared in the scripts
-    <li>More features like server status, discord bot, etc...
+    <li>More features like server status, discord bot, etc... (discord bot may just become extension)
     <li>Windows compatability
+    <li>Automatic server backups
 </ul>
-The following features **MAY** be includeded in Kherimoya in the future
+The following features <strong>MAY</strong> be includeded in Kherimoya in the future
 <ul>
     <li>Extensions
     <li>Custom API for plugins
 </ul>

 ## setup